opentracing-contrib/java-dropwizard/README.rst

 Using @Trace Annotations
 ------------------------

 To trace a resource, add the annotation @Trace to each method of the resource that you wish to trace.
 If you wish to set the operation name for a specific resource method (the default is the name of the resource class) then you can add a paramater to @Trace(operationName="New Operation Name").
-See the `opentracing documentation`_ for more information about choosing operation names.
+See the `opentracing documentation`_ on choosing operation names for more information.

 **Note:** The @Trace annotations can be used to set a resource method's operation name even when the ServerTracingFeature is configured without withTraceAnnotations.